jcarloslr10/NgZone/README.md

 # Optimization-UI-Events-NgZone

-Angular samples using NgZone to improve performance when your application works with UI events (async task in general).
+Angular (5.0.0-rc.2) samples using NgZone to improve performance when your application works with UI events (async task in general).

-You can see several sample applications, a basic one that explains the relationship of NgZone with the Angular change detector, and two other applications that work with mouse events simulating drag & drop.
+You can see several sample applications, a basic one that explains the relationship of NgZone with the Angular change detector which uses a 'noop' Zone to run the application without NgZone, and two other applications using NgZone that work with mouse events simulating drag & drop.
 The first one is not optimized with NgZone and the second one is.

 ### Prerequisites